Wiring Q.bloxx Classic Modules in a Distributed System Setup

 Introduction

-The Q.station 101 controller has four universal asynchronous receiver-transmitter (UART) interfaces for communication over an RS-485 bus with the Q.bloxx modules.
-The RS-485 bus can either be connected via a backplane (integrated into the module's socket) or with wires in case the modules need to be installed remotely.
-Regardless of using a backplane or wired RS-485 bus connection, all measurement modules are automatically time-synchronized with a jitter of less than 2 µs.
+The Q.station 101 controller features four universal asynchronous receiver-transmitter (UART) interfaces for communication with Q.bloxx modules over an RS-485 bus.
+The RS-485 connection can be established either via a backplane (integrated into the module socket) or using wired connections when remote installation is required.
+In both cases, all connected measurement modules are automatically time-synchronized with a jitter of ±0.5 µs.

 How to connect Q.bloxx modules to a Q.station 101

-The schematic below shows the RS-485 and power connection between the Q.station 101 and the first Q.bloxx module on that UART using an 8-pole pluggable terminal block (orange).
+The schematic below illustrates the RS-485 and power connections between the Q.station 101 and the first Q.bloxx module on that UART, using an 8-way pluggable terminal block (orange).

 Please refer to the Q.station 101 or the Q.bloxx manual for more details about wiring a Q.bloxx Classic system.